discord-extensions-archived/CSS-Snippets/WhiteChatbar/README.md

 # White Chatbar
 If you're using dark theme but want a white chatbar, this will do that.
+Inspired by CapnKitten's Spotify Discord theme.

 ## Preview
 ![Preview](https://cdn.discordapp.com/attachments/738968109288914976/752401843036094494/unknown.png)